Healthdirect Free Australian health advice you can count on.

 If you or someone you know is having suicidal thoughts, the first thing to do is to talk about it.
 Do not be afraid to ask questions.
 Talking and listening allows a young person to open up about what they are going through and take the first steps towards getting help.
 See below for a list of helplines you can call now.

-What to do in the longer term
+What should I do in the longer term?

 The first step is to see a doctor for a mental health assessment.
 There are many different treatment options.